straut12/sj4u-gh/_pages/ref/linux/desktop.md

 </div>

 **Raspberry Pi uses 'alacarte' to edit the Start Menu/Launcher**
-Note - alacaret can be installed on Ubuntu too.
+Note - alacarte can be installed on Ubuntu too.
 ```$ sudo apt install alacarte```
 I've noticed my changes in alacarte revert to the 'Other' Menu.
 So I only add custom app launchers in the 'Other' menu.
 * Go to "Start" "Preferences" "Main Menu Editor"